 The Goods and Services Tax is regarded to be one of the most noteworthy tax reforms in India.
-Regardless, the debate whether the implementation of this new regime is a wise decision or not is still ongoing.
+Regardless, the debate on whether the implementation of this new regime is a wise decision or not is still ongoing.

 This tax regime was introduced to replace the several indirect taxes which were applicable on goods and services and were imposed by the state and central governments at various stages.

 This table focuses on the indirect taxes subsumed by GST –

-|Jurisdiction of tax||Types of tax|
+|Jurisdiction of Tax

 |Indirect taxes levied by the Central Government of India

 |Indirect taxes levied by the State Government in India

 The advantage and disadvantages of GST are discussed below –

-GST is an indirect tax that helps to bring indirect tax regime under one umbrella.
+GST is an indirect tax that helps to bring indirect tax regimes under one umbrella.
 This eliminates the cascading tax effect or tax on tax process efficiently.